l642/MFCC_Feature_Extraction/README.md

 # windowing:
 Next step is to define window function.
 Each of the frames multiplied with window functions in order to remove the discontinuity at the boundary of each frames. windowing reduces the effect of spectral leakage. it reduces the amplitude of discontinuity at the boundry of each finite sequence acquired by the digitizer. window consist of multiplying time record by finite length window with an amplitude that varry smoothly and gradually towards zeros at the end, that makes the end point sharper.
 The most commonly used window function is hamming window.

+                            Y (n) = X (n) * W (n) ,Where W (n) is the window function

 ![widowing](https://user-images.githubusercontent.com/58771064/98449109-ef434780-2156-11eb-9250-42e6ceaa5c16.png)

+# DFT:
+DFT is used to convert the time domain signal into frequency domain.
+By applying DFT we get frequency response of the signal.
+Output of DFT is a spectrum.
+The log of magnitude of DFT is taken to get the envelope of the spectrum.